Yulaco/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 			- id INT
 			- name VARCHAR(256)
 			- score INT
-		- If the table second_table already exists, your script should not fail
 		- SELECT and SHOW statements not allowed
 		- Script should create these records:
 			- id = 1, name = “John”, score = 10